15 Most Affordable States for Assisted Living in 2026 [Cost Guide]

 - Median rent: $1,798

-Home values have grown 18.4% annually, ranking 6th nationwide and potentially benefiting property-owning seniors.
-Medicare spending averages 0.95 of the national rate, providing additional healthcare savings for retirees.
+Home values have grown 18.4% annually, ranking 6th nationwide, benefiting property-owning seniors.
+Medicare spending averages 0.95 of the national rate, providing additional healthcare savings.

 Indiana

-Indiana offers reasonable senior care costs, placing it fifteenth among America’s most affordable states for assisted living in 2025.
+Indiana offers reasonable senior care costs, ranking 15th most affordable nationwide for assisted living.

 Indiana assisted living cost